miku86/notes/01_YDKJS_UG.md

 typeof arr;		// "object"
 ```

-It may be helpful to think of `arr` visually:

 Because arrays are special objects, they can also have properties,
 including the automatically updated `length` property.